LemonPi/Clisp/README.md

 Tips:
  - build by typing "make" in the same directory
+ - build benchmark version by replacing main.cpp with timing.cpp in makefile
  - list parameters (such as x for add above) treated same as 'normal' parameters
  - interpret files with `./clisp [filename] [-p]`, add -p or -print option to force printing of file evaluation, silent by default (assumes a lot of definitions)
     - include files with (include filename), which can be nested